We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Late ovulation occurs when a person ovulates close to the onset of their next menstrual period.
 Late ovulation may affect a person’s fertility and menstruation.

 Depending on the length of their menstrual cycle, most women will ovulate 10–16 days before their period.
-According to the Office of Women’s Health, the average length of a menstrual cycle is 28 days, but some cycles may last between 21-38 days.
+According to the Office of Women’s Health, the average length of a menstrual cycle is

 People with more prolonged or irregular cycles tend to ovulate later, or they may not ovulate every cycle.